The National Curriculum for English says;

 PHONICS

-The school uses Letters and Sounds for teaching phonics – please see the information below
+The school uses Pearl Phonics for teaching phonics – please see the information below

 Teaching spelling at Robert Mellors Primary Academy